-Yes, owning a dog is a lot like having kids….actually, our dogs are considered part of the family…they are our furry kids!
-So, remember that once you become a dog owner, you are now this dog’s “parent” when you think about it.
+Yes, owning a dog is a lot like having kids….in our home, they’re considered part of the family and have become our furry kids!
+Once you become a dog owner, you’re now this dog’s “parent” when you think about it.

 Although owning a dog is a lot of work and responsibility, it is also very rewarding!
 Who else will show you such complete and unconditional love every day…whether you make mistakes or not, your dog will always be happy to greet you at the door when you come home, ready to cheer you up with all of its silly antics!